hmchen47/DevOps/CICD/CloudInfra-LFS151x.edX/ch14-Tools4CloudInfra1.md

 Figure 14.4: Salt Master (by SaltStack, Inc., retrieved from [saltstack.com][saltmst])

-In a default setup, the __Salt Master__ and __Minions__ communicate over a high speed data bus, [ZeroMQ][zromq], which requires an agent to be installed on each minion.
+In a default setup, the __Salt Master__ and __Minions__ communicate over a high speed data bus, [ZeroMQ][zeromq], which requires an agent to be installed on each minion.
 Salt also supports an agentless setup on top of SSH.
 The Salt Master and Minions communicate over a secure and encrypted channel.

 ### Other Components: Modules, Returners, Grains, Pillar Data
 Remote execution is based on [Modules][mod] and [Returners][retrn].